prompt-toolkit/python-prompt-toolkit/docs/pages/asking_for_input.rst

 --------------------------

-By default, every prompt already has a set of key bindings which implements the usual Vi or Emacs behaviour.
+By default, every prompt already has a set of key bindings which implements the usual Vi or Emacs behavior.
 We can extend this by passing another :class:`~prompt_toolkit.key_binding.KeyBindings` instance to the ``key_bindings`` argument of the :func:`~prompt_toolkit.shortcuts.prompt` function or the :class:`~prompt_toolkit.shortcuts.PromptSession` class.